 16. The Courts Garden, Wiltshire

 Since George Hastings designed it in the early 1900s, nothing has altered in the garden’s structure.
-He was unfazed by the difficulties of a difficult damp location and hindered by industrial foundations.

 The planting style that Lady Cecilie Goff and her gardener Rupert Stacey started in the 1920s and 1930s was carried on by Lady Cecilie’s daughter Moyra, who doubled the size of the garden and included a 3.5-acre arboretum.